 - G. The Service Provider shall at all times be responsible for initiating, maintaining and supervising all safety precautions and programs in connection with the Work.
 It shall take all reasonable precautions for the safety of, and shall provide all reasonable protection to prevent damage, injury or loss to (1) all employees of Service Provider or any other subcontractor performing services on the Property and other persons including, but not limited to, residents or tenants of the Owner and their guests; (2) the Work and all materials and equipment used to complete the Work; and (3) other property at the site or adjacent thereto.
 The obligation of the Service Provider to protect shall include the duty to provide and maintain at its sole expense at the Property, suitable and sufficient guards, lights, barricades and enclosures.
 All damage or loss to any property caused in whole or in part by the Service Provider, its subcontractors or their agents, or anyone directly or indirectly employed by any of them, or by anyone for whose acts they may be liable, shall be remedied by the Service Provider.
-The Owner reserves the right at all times to halt Work that is being performed in an unsafe manner until Service Provider rectifies same. - H. The Service Provider shall at all times keep the premises and surrounding a accumulation of waste material or rubbish caused by its performance the ork. ithin twenty-four (24) hours from the completion of any Work, or any portion vice Provider shall remove all waste material, rubbish, tools, construction equipment, linery and surplus materials from the Property, and shall leave the Work rea bu equivalent at the end of each work day.
-If the Service Provider fails to clean the premises, Owner may perform the clean up and the cost shall be dedusted from a ayment requests submitted by the Service Provider.
-Service Provider is respons for removal and proper disposal of all waste from the Work. - Service Provider agrees to abide by the requirements of the Fair Housing Amendments Act of 1988 and will not engage in any discriminatory practices, any discriminatory language, or any act that may be deemed discriminatory by Fair Housing Law. - J. Service Provider agrees to abide by the Department of Transportation regulation (Part 382 of Title 49 of the Code of Federal Regulations) if applicable.
+The Owner reserves the right at all times to halt Work that is being performed in an unsafe manner until Service Provider rectifies same. - H. The Service Provider shall at all times keep the premises and surrounding area free accumulation of waste material or rubbish caused by its performance of the Work. hin twenty-four (24) hours from the completion of any Work, or any portion of Work, the rvice Provider shall remove all waste material, rubbish, tools, construction equipment machinery and surplus materials from the Property, and shall leave the Work area broom clean or its equivalent at the end of each work day.
+If the Service Provider fails to clean the premises, Owner may perform the clean up and the cost shall be deducted from any payment requests submitted by the Service Provider.
+Service Provider e fo removal and proper respor disposal of all waste from the Work. - Service Provider agrees to abide by the requirements of the Fair Housing Amendments Act of 1988 and will not engage in any discriminatory practices, any discriminatory language, or any act that may be deemed discriminatory by Fair Housing Law. - J. Service Provider agrees to abide by the Dapartment of Fransportation regulation (Part 382 of Title 49 of the Code of Federal Regulations), if applicable.
 Service Provider agrees that any employee operating a motor vehicle at the direction of the Owner or Buckingham Management, LLC or while undertaking the business of this Periodic Services Agreement is participating in a DOT mandated and approved random drug and alcohol testing program.
-Failure to maintain such a program in compliance with DOT regulations would be grounds for termination of this Agreement pursuant to Article 10. - K. All Periodic Service Providers shall execute the Equal Employment Opportunity addendum. - The Service Provider shall hereby indemnify and hold the Owner harmless from all losses, costs, or expenses including times incurred by the Owner or Buckingham Management, LLC for the Service Provider's failure to comply with the Federal Occupational Health and Safety Act, and like State and Local requirements.
+Failure to maintain such a program in compliance with DOT regulations would be grounds for termination of this Agreement pursuant to Article 10. - K. All Periodic Service Providers shall execute the Equal Employment Opportunity addendum.

+L. The Service Provider shall hereby indemnify and hold the Owner harmless from all losses, costs, or expenses including fines incurred by the Owner or Buckingham Management, LLC for the Service Provider's failure to comply with the Federal Occupational Health and Safety Act, and like State and Local requirements.